cube3power/atsd/rule-engine/notifications/slack.md

 |Parse Mode|Change how messages are formatted.
 See [Basic message formatting](https://api.slack.com/docs/message-formatting) for more information.|
 |Names as Links|Find and link channel names and usernames.|

+## Reacting to Bot Messages

+The bot account can be used both to deliver notifications to end users, as well as to react to messages received by the bot itself.

+/rule-engine/notifications/outgoing-webhook-slack.md

+In order to receive incoming messages, configure an [outgoing webhook](outgoing-webhook-slack.md).
+The [webhook](outgoing-webhook-slack.md) integration requires ATSD server to be reachable from Slack API servers.

 ## Testing Notification Rule

 ### Create/import rule